 Katie Plumb’s Approach

 When safety and trust has been established, we can begin the deeper work of processing and working through your trauma.
-I use Cognitive Reprocessing, Internal Family Systems, Experiential therapies, Narrative, Expressive Arts, and Brainspotting (BSP) for this purpose, tailoring my approach to what each client needs.
+I use Brainspotting, Parts work, Experiential therapies, Narrative, and Expressive Arts for this purpose, tailoring my approach to what each client needs.